-The Supreme Court against the Jewish People? (and for the Infiltrators and Human Rights Organizations)
+The Supreme Court as a Collaborator with Infiltrators and Human Rights Organizations

-“The immigration policy is the biggest stain on Netanyahu’s rule as a prime minister, because here it is not about our enemies… It is about compassion to the stranger and the asylum seeker.”
-Yet the immigration policy was the uniting glue of the rightwing camp under Netanyahu.
-The draft of the Charedi men to the IDF became an issue already with the founding of the state in 1948 and the settlers and Israeli law were debated since 1967, demonstrating that the hardcore of the ideological right took the supreme court as an ideological enemy and political power as an opportunity to change the constitutional balance between the authorities for decades before Netanyahu became the leader of the right.
-The Charedi resentment to the courts gave birth to the first overruling clause proposal by MK already in 2009; the Charedis joined hands with the settlers both on the Arrangement Act and the overruling proposals.
-Yet the issue on which the rightwing became united as a bloc under PM Netanyahu was definitely the issue of the illegal immigrants.
-We have already discussed at length several dimensions of the political reactions to the infiltrators.
-In this chapter the focus would be on three fronts: the interconnection between the court’s rulings and the government’s reactions which exemplified the power struggle between the judicial and executive arms of democracy; the unification of the right around the resentment to the illegal immigrants; and the creation of the public sympathy to the social cause of the poor south Tel Aviv neighborhoods, touching a nationalist sentiment, which worked to designate the court as acting against the national interest of the state in the public eye.
+“The immigration policy is the biggest stain on Netanyahu’s rule as prime minister, because here it is not about our enemies… It is about compassion for the foreigner and the asylum seeker,” the poet and literary critic Menachem Ben wrote in an op-ed.
+Yet the immigration policy was the glue that held together the right-wing camp under Netanyahu.
+As described above, other issues had already positioned the Supreme Court as the ideological enemy of the hardcore right in Israel and sparked efforts to change the constitutional balance between the legislative and judicial branches.
+For example, the battle over draft exemptions for ultra-Orthodox men dated back to the state’s birth in 1948, and the debate over Jewish settlement in the occupied territories began in 1967 – long before Netanyahu became the leader of the right.
+The ultra-Orthodox resentment toward the courts gave birth to the first override clause proposal in 2009; the ultra-Orthodox joined hands with the settlers on both the override proposals and the Regularization Law.
+Nonetheless, the issue that galvanized the right-wing bloc under Netanyahu was definitely the issue of illegal immigrants.
+We have already discussed several dimensions of the political reactions to the infiltrators.
+In this chapter, the focus is on three fronts: the connection between the court’s rulings and the government’s reactions, which exemplifies the power struggle between the judicial and executive arms of democracy; the unification of the right around the resentment toward the illegal immigrants; and the creation of public sympathy for the social cause of the poor neighborhoods in south Tel Aviv, stirring nationalist sentiment that portrayed the court as acting against Israel’s interests.

-Israel does not have clear borders to its east, and did not have a physical border to its south-west.
-The infiltration of people from the African continent through the border with Egypt to Israel was overlooked by the Israeli authorities for years.
-This was a political negligence which had nothing to do with the courts.
-The belated decision to build the fence and to guard the Israeli border with Egypt was a political issue.
-Those illegal immigrants who managed to enter the state before the barricade was erected, formed tens of thousands of people who concentrated in the south Tel Aviv area.
-Once they were in Israel, how to treat them became not just a political issue but a legal issue as well.
-The characteristic feature of the relations between the government and the judicial system was the back and forth regarding what was legal and what was unconstitutional in the eyes of the law.
-Only the lawgivers saw it sometimes differently than the law interpreters – in the court.
+Israel does not have clear borders to its east, and did not have a physical border to its southwest.
+The infiltration of Africans through the Egyptian-Israeli border was overlooked by the Israeli authorities for years.
+This negligence had nothing to do with the courts.
+The belated decision to build a fence and guard the Israeli border with Egypt was a political issue.
+Tens of thousands of illegal immigrants had managed to enter the state before the barrier was erected, and most of them lived in the south Tel Aviv area.
+Once they were in Israel, the question of how to treat them became not only a political issue, but a legal issue as well.
+The salient feature of the relations between the government and the judicial system in this matter was a back and forth over what was legal and what was unconstitutional, with the lawmakers and law interpreters seldom seeing eye to eye.

-Back and Forth – Unjusticiable or unconstitutional?
+Back and Forth – Un-justiciable or Unconstitutional?